Sugar Free Angel Food Cake

 💭 Expert Tips

-- Sweeteners: Do not use a liquid sweetener!
+- Sweeteners: I do not recommend using a liquid sweetener!
 Make sure the sweetener you use (whether it’s monk fruit or erythritol) is a granulated sugar substitute and is meant for baking.
-Sugar alternatives may vary in sweetness so choose a sweetener that is rated 1:1 with regular sugar.

-- Use The Right Pan: For best results, it’s really important to use an angel food cake pan for this recipe so your cake rises properly.
-While you can try it with a bundt pan, I don’t recommend it as your cake won’t have the same texture and rise.
+- Use The Right Pan: For best results, I use an angel food cake pan for this recipe so my cake rises properly.
+While other pans, like a bundt pan, have a similar shape, I don’t recommend it as the cake won’t have the same texture and rise.

-- Texture: Gently fold dry ingredients into whipped egg whites just until combined to retain air, otherwise the cake won’t be light and fluffy.
-Do not over whip the egg whites, you’re looking for medium peaks when whipping.
+- Texture: Gently folding the flour mixture into the whipped egg whites just enough until combined is the best way to retain air.
+Otherwise, the cake won’t be light and fluffy.
+Trust me, I’ve over-whipped before, and it doesn’t end well.
+You’re looking for medium peaks when whipping here.

-- Prevent Cake Deflating: Cool baked cake completely upside down to prevent sinking, and cool for at least an hour on the cooling rack.
+- Prevent Cake Deflating: For best results, I cool the baked cake completely upside down to prevent sinking, and let it cool for at least an hour on the cooling rack.

 📖 Variations

-Here are 5 ways to customize your angel food cake and pack it with flavor!
+Here are my 3 favorite ways to customize this angel food cake and pack it with flavor.

-- Lemon Angel Food Cake: Add the zest of two lemons and two tablespoons of lemon juice to your cake batter.
+Lemony: I add the zest of two lemons and two tablespoons of lemon juice to the cake batter.
 The bright citrus notes give this cake a tangy twist.

-- Chocolate Angel Food Cake: Mix two tablespoons of cocoa powder into the flour to give this cake a subtle chocolate flavor.
-Top with chocolate shavings or drizzle for more intense chocolate.
+Make it Chocolatey: I mix two tablespoons of cocoa powder into the flour to give this cake a subtle chocolate flavor.
+Then top it with chocolate shavings and drizzle melted chocolate over the top.

 🍽 Serving Suggestions

-- Room Temperature: Angel food cake stays fresh at room temp for up to 2 days, stored in an airtight container or wrapped in plastic wrap.
+Room Temperature: Angel food cake stays fresh at room temperature for up to 2 days.
+I store it in an airtight container or wrap it in plastic wrap and place it in the pantry or cupboard.

-- In the Refrigerator: Cover leftovers in an airtight container or plastic wrap and store in the fridge for up to 5 days.
-Let come to room temp before serving.
+Refrigerator: I cover leftovers in an airtight container or plastic wrap and store them in the fridge for up to 5 days.

-- In the Freezer: To freeze, wrap tightly in plastic wrap and then foil.
-Thaw overnight in the fridge.
-Refresh in a 300°F oven for 5 minutes.
+Freezing: To freeze, I wrap it tightly in plastic wrap and then foil.
+Then I thaw it overnight in the fridge.

 ❓Recipe FAQs